jouellnyc/ATtiny85-SecurID-Style-Token-Generator/README.md

 - Boots standalone (no computer attached) off a 5V source
 - Displays a random 6-digit code on a 128x64 I2C OLED
-- Rotates to a new random code every n seconds
+- Rotates to a new random code every 60 seconds
+- Shows a real SecurID-style visual countdown: a vertical bar stack that melts away one segment every 10 seconds until the code refreshes
 - Runs entirely from an 8-pin DIP chip with 8KB flash / 512B RAM — no OS, no bootloader in the traditional sense

 NB: This is intended for fun as is not meant to be secure in any manner.